Speaker Diarization

 # Extract segments for a specific speaker

-.build/release/audio diarize meeting.wav --target-speaker enrollment.wav
+.build/release/speech diarize meeting.wav --target-speaker enrollment.wav

 DER Scoring